vault27/Foundation/paloalto.md

     - Superuser
     - Superuser (read-only)
     - Panorama administrator
+- Only superuser dynamic roles can manage firewall admin accounts and create VSYS
 - Custom admin roles definition: After new features are added to the product, you must update the roles with corresponding access privileges
 - Panorama access domains control the access that device group and template administrators have to specific device groups (to manage policies and objects), to templates (to manage network and device settings), and to the web interface of managed firewalls (through context switching).
 You can define up to 4,000 access domains, and you can manage them locally or by using the RADIUS Vendor-Specific Attributes (VSAs), TACACS+ VSAs, or SAML attributes